Progressive (PGR)

 AI Analysis | Feedback

 Karen Bailo was named Commercial Lines President in October 2020.
-She began her career at Progressive in 1990 as a customer service management trainee.
-Since then, she has held several leadership positions, including personal lines general manager and commercial lines controller.
-She also led the Agency Distribution organization for nine years.
-Karen holds a bachelor's degree from the University of South Carolina and an MBA from the Weatherhead School of Management at Case Western Reserve University.
+She began her career at Progressive in 1990 as a management trainee in customer service.
+Her leadership roles at the company have included personal lines general manager and commercial lines controller.
+Ms. Bailo also led the Agency Distribution organization for nine years.
+Most recently, she served as the company's commercial lines acquisition and small business insurance general manager.
+She earned a bachelor's degree from the University of South Carolina and an MBA from the Weatherhead School of Management at Case Western Reserve University.

 John Murphy assumed the role of Claims President in December 2021, following nearly seven years as Progressive's Customer Relationship Management President.
 He joined Progressive as a claims representative in 1992.
-During his initial tenure in Claims, he held various strategy, process, and operations roles across the country, including regional claims manager, national implementation leader, claims business leader, and physical damage process business leader.
+During his initial time in Claims, he held various strategy, process, and operations positions across the country, including regional claims manager, national implementation leader, claims business leader, and physical damage process business leader.

 AI Analysis | Feedback